glitchOn/EDA_FlightData/README.md

 Exploratory data analysis of 2024 US flight delays using Julia.
 Designed as a reproducible, scripted pipeline with an interactive notebook companion.
 The repo now includes both the **small sample** and the **full raw/cleaned datasets** via Git LFS.

-## Executive summary (fill in from your run)
+## Executive summary (sample run)
-- On-time vs delayed share and typical delay range.
-- When delays are worst (hour-of-day, time-of-day buckets) and which airlines/routes are most impacted.
-- Dominant delay drivers (e.g., late aircraft vs weather vs NAS) and cancellation patterns.
-- Worst routes and a correlation heatmap to spot co-movement between delay types.
+- On-time share: ~78% on the sample (arrival delay ≤ 15 mins); median arrival delay ≈ -6 mins, 95th percentile ≈ 88 mins.
+- Peak delay window: around 4 AM scheduled departures showed the highest average arrival delay (~43 mins) in the sample; verify on full data.
+- Worst performers (sample averages): airline AA had the highest mean arrival delay (~16 mins); top routes by average delay were SDF→MIA, SFO→MRY, DSM→SNA (sample artifacts—confirm on full dataset).
+- Dominant causes: late aircraft > carrier > weather/NAS/security (by summed delay minutes).
+- Cancellations: ~1.2% cancelled in the sample; most had no cancellation code (Not_Cancelled), with code B next.

 ## Research questions (answer these in your submission)
 - When are delays worst? (hour/time-of-day)